romu70/self-hosting-containers/mongodb/README.md

 # [MongoDB](https://www.mongodb.com/)

-Some projects I use for self-hosting relie on MongoDB.
+Some projects I use for self-hosting use MongoDB as data back-end.
 So here are some instructions to get a proper setup.

 1. Take the MongoDB provided in the Docker hub ()